ODIM-Project/PluginCiscoACI/README.md

       - `Health` is `Ok`

-      For more information, refer to "Managers" in [Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs).
+      For more information, refer to "Managers" in *[Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs)*.